 VectorNet Annual Meeting 2016

-n annual meeting of VectorNet, the European Network for collecting data on vectors, will gather on 16-17 February in Antwerpen 70 experts in medical and veterinarian entomology and public and animal health from Europe and countries around the Mediterranean Basin.
+The annual meeting of VectorNet, the European Network for collecting data on vectors, gathered 70 experts in medical and veterinarian entomology and public and animal health from Europe and countries around the Mediterranean Basin.

 Risk of importation and spread of malaria and other vector-borne diseases associated with the arrival of migrants to the EU, 22 October 2015